 Ambitious, forward-looking individuals are often chronically busy.
 Putting off personal development goals due to a jam-packed schedule may not be as rational as you think.
 If an EMBA is on your bucket list, today is a great day to rethink your timing.

 “Do you know what the most common message we get from our alumni is?
 They say that the EMBA was one of their all-time best decisions–and their only regret is that they did not start sooner,” describes Dr. Mikko Laukkanen, Academic Director at Aalto University Executive Education.
 “I have yet to hear a single person say that they wished they postponed their EMBA.”

-“People who are pressed for time now form the pool from which future leaders are discovered,” states Anu Sirkiä (in picture), Aalto EE’s Director, New Ventures and Partnerships “But not everyone who is busy now will be a leader tomorrow.
+“People who are pressed for time now form the pool from which future leaders are discovered,” states Anu Sirkiä, Aalto EE’s Head of New Ventures and Partnerships.
+“But not everyone who is busy now will be a leader tomorrow.
 If your aspiration is to reach the top, you need to find the time to hone your leadership skills.”

 Sirkiä and Laukkanen emphasize that while practical business experience is extremely valuable, leaders need more than that to succeed.
 They explain that real learning only occurs when information about change is put into the right theoretical framework.
 Theoretical insight works like a lens that enables leaders to perceive the future, often quite clearly.